idfive/UniCal/_additional_documentation/api.md

 id: node id
 label: node Title
-self: REST endpoint for individual site taxonomy_1_enabled through taxonomy_6_enabled: boolean, whether or not each specific taxonomy is enabled for this site/calendar taxonomy_1_label through taxonomy_6_label: The label you want to give that taxonomy taxonomy_1_selected through taxonomy_6_selected: object of term ID's that should be preselected
+self: REST endpoint for individual site taxonomy_1_enabled through taxonomy_11_enabled: boolean, whether or not each specific taxonomy is enabled for this site/calendar taxonomy_1_label through taxonomy_11_label: The label you want to give that taxonomy taxonomy_1_selected through taxonomy_11_selected: object of term ID's that should be preselected taxonomy_1_weight through taxonomy_11_weight: The vocabularies weight, for ordering of filters
 add_to_calendar_exclude: boolean, whether or not to exclude the add to calendar feature
 allow_event_submit: boolean, to allow the event submit form or not
 allow_users_to_choose_taxonomy_when_submitting: boolean, whether or not to allow users to choose categories when submitting